-We’ve talked to people about everything from someone’s experience of getting homophobically bullied in the workplace to recounts of domestic abuse and everything in between.
+We’ve talked to people about everything from experiences of getting homophobically bullied in the workplace to accounts of domestic abuse and so many other subjects.
 The Angels represent the LGF and are able to take the services and information that our charity offers out onto the streets.
 We’ll talk to anyone about (almost) anything!

 The Village Angels are linked into the Nite Net radio system which means we can communicate to venue door-staff in the area as well as CCTV control.